shader-slang/slang/docs/design/coding-conventions.md

 ### General

-Names should default to the English language and US spellings, to match the dominant conventiosn of contemporary open-source projects.
+Names should default to the English language and US spellings, to match the dominant conventions of contemporary open-source projects.

 Function names should either be named with action verbs (`get`, `set`, `create`, `emit`, `parse`, etc.) or read as questions (`isEnabled`, `shouldEmit`, etc.).

 Whenever possible, compiler concepts should be named using the most widely-understood term available: e.g., we use `Token` over `Lexeme`, and `Lexer` over `Scanner` simply because they appear to be the more common names.

 Avoid abbreviations and initialisms unless they are already widely established across the codebase; a longer name may be cumbersome to write in the moment, but the code will probably be read many more times than it is written, so clarity should be preferred.
-An important exception to this is common compiler concepts or techqniues which may have laboriously long names: e.g., Static Single Assignment (SSA), Sparse Conditional Copy Propagation (SCCP), etc.
+An important exception to this is common compiler concepts or techniques which may have laboriously long names: e.g., Static Single Assignment (SSA), Sparse Conditional Copy Propagation (SCCP), etc.

 One gotcha particular to compiler front-ends is that almost every synonym for "type" has some kind of established technical meaning; most notably the term "kind" has a precise meaning that is relevant in our domain.
 It is common practice in C and C++ to define tagged union types with a selector field called a "type" or "kind," which does not usually match this technical definition.